 VA Health Care enrollment can also cover the cost of specialized services when a veteran cannot receive the care they need within the VA system.

 Dr. Abraham Lebenthal is a proponent of extrapleural pneumonectomy surgery, which removes the entire affected lung and other nearby structures in the chest.
 Dr. Robert Cameron prefers a less aggressive approach, using a lung-sparing procedure called pleurectomy/decortication.

 In 2015, Lebenthal performed the first heated chemotherapy procedure in the VA health care system on a veteran with pleural mesothelioma.
-The innovative technique, similar to the Hyperthermic Intraperitoneal Chemotherapy procedure for peritoneal mesothelioma, combines aggressive surgery with high doses of chemotherapy.
+The innovative technique, similar to the Hyperthermic Intraperitoneal Chemotherapy procedure for the peritoneal form of the disease, combines aggressive surgery with high doses of chemotherapy.
 Lebenthal heats the chemotherapy solution to improve its effectiveness, a technique that has given some patients a survival advantage of five years or more.

-Veterans can also participate in clinical trials, where the latest experimental treatments are tested and refined.
-There is no cure for mesothelioma, but researchers are making significant advancements in treatment through dozens of mesothelioma trials at various sites throughout the country.
+Military members can also participate in clinical trials, where the latest experimental treatments are tested and refined.
+There is no cure for mesothelioma, but researchers are making significant advancements in treatment through dozens of clinical trials at various sites throughout the country.

 One emerging technology being tested in clinical trials is immunotherapy, which researchers hope will revolutionize cancer treatment in the near future by providing a more targeted treatment option with less severe side effects than chemotherapy.
 Currently, the Atlanta and West Haven VA medical centers are participating in a phase II immunotherapy clinical trial testing the effectiveness of the Keytruda-Opdivo drug combination for patients with rare cancers.